AshFoster/foodie-favourites/README.md

 - A local clone of the original repository should now be available.

 ### Deploying with Heroku

-If deploying using a fork or clone of the repository, all of the apps in the 'requirements.txt' file will need to be installed.

-Also, an env.py file will need to be added to the top level directory, with SECRET_KEY and CLOUDINARY_URL environment variables added to it.

 This project has been deployed using Heroku from a GitHub repository using the following steps: